Courses, Lessons, and Ensembles

 Accompanists

 Depending on their applied area, students have varying needs for the services of one or more accompanists and must pay individually for those services, unless the accompanist is fulfilling requirements for an accompanying class or a scholarship.
-Students must arrive at accompanying rehearsals thoroughly prepared; lack of preparation entitles an accompanist to cancel the scheduled rehearsal.
-Dr. Angelina Gadeliya, Keyboard Coordinator, can help students identify and contact appropriate accompanists for lessons, juries, and other performances.
+All participants in a collaborative rehearsal should arrive thoroughly prepared.
+The Coordinator of Keyboard Studies can help students identify and contact appropriate accompanists for lessons, juries, and other performances.
+An accompanist database is also located here.
 Accompanists set their own fees.

 Juries

-At the end of each semester, all students enrolled in applied study perform a 10-minute jury for a faculty panel of no fewer than two.
-Students receive from each member of the faculty panel a letter grade for the jury that is averaged with the other(s) to constitute a certain percentage of the applied-lesson grade for the semester, as specified in the grading policy on the teacher’s studio syllabus.
+At the end of each semester, all students enrolled in applied study perform a 10-minute jury for no fewer than two faculty members.
+Students receive from each member of the faculty a letter grade for the jury that is averaged with the other(s) to constitute a certain percentage of the applied-lesson grade for the semester, as specified in the grading policy on the teacher’s studio syllabus.

-Typically at the end of the fourth semester, Bachelor of Music and Pre-Teaching majors perform a 20-minute promotional jury for a faculty panel of no fewer than two that must be passed for admission into upper-level study.
-As with other juries, students receive a letter grade from each member of the faculty panel that is averaged with the other(s) to constitute a certain percentage of the applied-lesson grade for the semester, as specified in the grading policy on the teacher’s studio syllabus.
+Typically, at the end of the fourth semester, Bachelor of Music and Pre-Teaching majors perform a 20-minute promotional jury for no fewer than two faculty members that must be passed for admission into upper-level study.
+As with other juries, students receive a letter grade from each faculty member that is averaged with the other(s) to constitute a certain percentage of the applied-lesson grade for the semester, as specified in the grading policy on the teacher’s studio syllabus.
 A student must receive a B average from the panel to be considered to have passed the promotional jury.

 Recitals

-Recitals required for graduation, i.e., junior half-recital and senior recital, are preceded no later than 14 days prior to the recital date by a pre-recital jury before a panel of faculty of no fewer than two.
-Students receive a letter grade for the jury from each member of the faculty panel, which are averaged.
-A student must receive a B average from the panel to be considered to have passed the pre-recital jury and permitted to present the scheduled recital.
+Recitals required for graduation, i.e., junior half-recital and senior recital, are preceded no later than 14 days prior to the recital date by a pre-recital jury for no fewer than two faculty members.
+Students receive a designation of S (satisfactory), or U (unsatisfactory) for the jury from each faculty member.
+A student must receive a designation of “Satisfactory” to be considered to have passed the pre-recital jury and permitted to present the scheduled recital.
 A student who does not pass the jury is permitted one additional jury.
+A student who does not pass the recital may retake the course during a subsequent semester.
+In the case of a student not passing the recital on the second attempt, the applied teacher will communicate to the department head the panel’s recommendation for an appropriate course of action which may lead to dismissal from the degree program.
+A recommendation may be made for continuation in a music degree program that does not require a recital.

-Recitals are graded by a panel of no fewer than two faculty members.
-Students receive a letter grade for the recital from each member of the faculty panel, which are averaged.
-A student must receive a B average from the panel to be considered to have passed the recital.
-The applied teacher reports in writing the result of this average to the teacher-of-record for Senior Recital, i.e., the Director of Undergraduate Studies.
+The recitals are evaluated by a panel of no fewer than two faculty members.
+Students receive a designation of S (satisfactory), or U (unsatisfactory) for the recital from each member of the faculty panel.
+A student must receive a designation of “Satisfactory” to be considered to have passed the recital.
+The applied teacher reports the result in writing to the teacher-of-record for Senior Recital, i.e., the Associate Head for Undergraduate Studies.

 Ensembles

-Concert Choir, Symphonic Band, Wind Ensemble, and Symphony Orchestra compose the department’s major ensembles.
+Concert Choir, Symphonic Band, Symphonic Wind Ensemble, Symphony Orchestra, and Jazz Ensembles (i.e., big bands) are the department’s major ensembles.
+These ensembles typically require 5 hours of rehearsal per week.
 Auditions for these ensembles occur during each semester’s first week of classes and are open to the entire campus.
 Repertoire requirements and sign-up sheets are posted on relevant bulletin boards within the music building and online.
-Assignment of students to particular ensembles is the province of the conducting faculty.
+Assignment of students to ensembles is at the discretion of the ensemble directors.
 Expectations for each ensemble are detailed in the appropriate syllabus.

-Students in their last two years of the BA Jazz Emphasis Program may enroll in Jazz Ensemble as their major ensemble.
-Vocal performance majors in their final year may substitute Opera Workshop for Concert Choir.
+Jazz Ensembles (i.e., big bands) may be applied to the Large Ensemble requirement for jazz majors only.
+Students in their final four semesters of the BA Jazz Emphasis program must enroll in Jazz Ensemble (MUSI 1115) as their major ensemble.
+Students in the BM Jazz Studies program must enroll in Jazz Ensemble as their major ensemble for every semester of their program.
+Vocal performance majors in their final two semesters may substitute Opera Workshop for Concert Choir.

 A limited number of small ensembles (generally conducted) are offered and, depending on the major, may be required.
 Additional performing opportunities are available in other departmental ensembles, in student organizations advised by departmental faculty, and in other campus organizations.
 Students can only earn credit for participating in departmental ensembles and must be prepared to meet the attendance, preparation, and performance requirements of any ensemble.